GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 \end{align*}
 $$

 As with the other distances and dissimilarities used in the MADs, this results in a positive scalar value, thus SMAD is a positive scalar.
-Valid values for SMAD fall between 0 – 1.
+Valid values for SMAD fall between 0 and 1.

 In applications of Earth observation data, SMAD is useful for showing areas of land cover change.
 One reason is that SMAD is less affected by cloud; unlike EMAD, it is invariant to albedo changes, such as that caused by the diffusion of solar radiation.
 SMAD can also be used to track water bodies, as water has high variation in reflectance.